 It is always individuals whose immune systems have grown weaker or not fully developed yet, along with those down with diseases or otherwise in difficult condition, that are most exposed.
 But this is mere statistics, which indicate how severe effects different groups of populations can expect.
 Nobody is safe; some may, at best, face lower chances of getting into trouble.
 Plotted in a matrix of mortality/serious disease and age, epidemics tend to produce U-shaped curves, indicting the young and the old are in more danger; however, this is more of a generalisation, and actual data depict a much more varied landscape.
 There have been cases in history where hyper-active immune systems caused millions of deaths, where the above-mentioned graph had a W-shape, meaning he population groups with immune systems considered to be the strongest of all suffered the greatest losses.
 Consequently, a joint focus on prevention is what should best serve the interests of the entire population.

 The “getting quickly over it” scenario would be the most dangerous of all ones possible.
 It is vital that we gain some time, for two reasons.
-On the one hand, in numerous research centres worldwide great efforts are being made in the research of viral infections and the development of medical treatment and vaccines - we learn more about the disease day by day.
+On the one hand, in numerous research centres worldwide great efforts are being made in the research of viral infections and the development of medical treatment - we learn more about the disease day by day.
 This means that the later we get ill, the smaller the chance is that recovery will depend solely on the strength of our immune system, and we’ll be cured with a more complex knowledge of the illness.

 On the other hand, the slower the infection spreads among the population, the fewer patients have to undergo hospital treatment at the same time.
 Remember: current figures indicate that 200 000 out of 1 000 000 infected people will develop such a serious condition that they will be forced into bed with high fever and 40-50 000 people out of these 200 000 will need hospital treatment.
 These numbers already represent a real challenge to the health care system, and we have only taken into account a low infection level.